gardener/documentation/website/documentation/getting-started/introduction/_index.md

 Container technology is at the core of the solution space.
 A container forms a vehicle that is shippable, can easily run in any supported environment and generally adds a powerful abstraction layer to the infrastructure.

-However, plain containers do not help with resiliency or scaling.
+However, plain containers do not help with resilience or scaling.
 Therefore, we need another system for orchestration.

 ### Orchestration